Clara Abkar

 Clara Abkar (کلارا آبکار, Կլարա Աբգար; 1916 – March 20, 1996) was an Iranian-Armenian miniaturist painter and gilder.
 She was the first Iranian female miniaturist.
 Her name is sometimes spelled Klara Abgar, Clara Abgaryan, and Clara Abkarian.

 Early life and career

 Clara Abkar was from into an Armenian family from New Julfa the Armenian quarter of Isfahan, Iran.
 She was born in 1916 in Tehran, Qajar Iran.
 She studied at the Armenian school Davotian, later called Koshesh.
 During her school days, she learned painting with Markar Qarabaghian and Hakup Vartanian.
 She also studied Iranian traditional painting and miniature under Mohammad Mehrovan, the designer of Iranian stamps.

 She studied at the High Academy of Fine Arts.

-in her miniature paintings horse riding scenes, still life, flowers, the Mausoleum of Omar Khayyám, Attar, Sheikh Ahmad and also the Firozabadi and Aliabad towers had a special place.
+In her miniature paintings horse riding scenes, still lifes, flowers, the Mausoleum of Omar Khayyám, Attar, Sheikh Ahmad, and also the Firozabadi and Aliabad towers had a special place.

 She never put her works on sale.